-I work on a clay panel (aquabord produced by Ampersand Art, Which is an acid-free textured clay surface that absorbs watercolors like a fine paper).
-My painting process consists of many layers of translucent watercolor pigment on the wet white clay surface.
+Most of my work are on a clay panel called aquabord.
+The surface is produced by Ampersand Art, which is an acid-free textured clay surface that absorbs watercolors like fine paper.

-I work with a limited pallet, keeping it to no more than 5 colors.
-Working from light to dark colors, I lift the pigment out when necessary, to bring the light or whites back.
-All the whites in my painting are absent of watercolor pigment.
-I never mask a paint.
+I like to work with a limited pallet of colors, keeping it to no more than 5 colors.
+Working from light to dark colors, I patiently apply many of the translucent watercolor pigments on a wet clay.
+All the whites in my painting are the absence of watercolor pigment.

 The finished painting is sealed with coats of a spray UV and a layer or two of liquid varnish, protecting the painting and making the glass unnecessary when framed.